 Departments and offices working for the House of Commons provide support to MPs so that they can carry out their duties.

 They also provide information on the work and history of the House of Commons.

 As the overall supervisory body of the House of Commons Administration, the House of Commons Commission is responsible for the administration and services of the House

 Governance and Central Services support the Clerk of the House of Commons and the Director General of the House of Commons in their roles and provides other key corporate functions.

 The Commons Executive Board provides leadership for the House of Commons Service.
 It acts as a sub-committee of the Commission and is accountable to it.

 The Speaker acts as chairman during debates in the House of Commons, calls MPs to speak, and sees that the rules laid down by the House are followed.

-The House of Commons Information Office answers questions about the business, history and membership of the House of Commons.
-It also provides a range of services and publications
+The House of Commons Enquiry Service answers questions about the business, history and membership of the House of Commons.
+It also provides a range of services and publications.